revng/revng/docs/GeneratedIRReference.rst

 Currently, there is no complete documentation of all the helper functions.
-The best way to understand which helper function does what, is to create a simple assembly snippet using a specific feature (e.g., a performing a syscall) and translate it using revamb.
+The best way to understand which helper function does what, is to create a simple assembly snippet using a specific feature (e.g., a performing a syscall) and translate it using revng.

 Function isolation pass output reference
 ========================================

-This section of the document aims to describe how to apply the function isolation pass of revamb-dump to a simple example, to describe what to expect as output of this pass and the assumptions made in the isolation pass.
+This section of the document aims to describe how to apply the function isolation pass of revng-dump to a simple example, to describe what to expect as output of this pass and the assumptions made in the isolation pass.

 All the following examples originate from the translation of the simple program already shown in the beginning of this document.

-Once we have applied the translation to the original binary we can apply the function isolation pass using the `revamb-dump` utility like this:
+Once we have applied the translation to the original binary we can apply the function isolation pass using the `revng-dump` utility like this:

 .. code-block:: sh

-    revamb-dump --functions-isolation=example.isolated-functions.ll example.ll
+    revng-dump --functions-isolation=example.isolated-functions.ll example.ll

-As you can see by comparing the original IR and the one to which the function isolation pass has been applied the main difference is that, on the basis of the information recovered by the function boundaries analysis applied by revamb, now the code is organized in different LLVM functions.
+As you can see by comparing the original IR and the one to which the function isolation pass has been applied the main difference is that, on the basis of the information recovered by the function boundaries analysis applied by revng, now the code is organized in different LLVM functions.

 As a reference we can see that the basic block `bb.myfunction` that belonged to